bediger4000/jobscheduler/README.md

 * Schedule a function to run in 2000 milliseconds

-The first function gets scheduled to run in 5 seconds, then the code sleeps 1 second.
+The first function gets scheduled to run in 5 seconds, then the code sleeps 1 second, while the background goroutine waits for a timer to expire.
 That's 4 seconds until the first function should run.
 After the sleep the code schedules a 2nd function to run in 2 seconds.
-That's 2 seconds before the first function should run.
+That's 2 seconds before the first function should run, so the scheduler has to change the function to run, and the interval until the new next function wants to run.

-The functions scheduled to run have a serial number, and a timestamp for when they should run.
+The functions scheduled-to-run have a serial number, and a timestamp for when they should run.
 When executed, the functions print their serial number, when they ran,